Establish a Vigilant Culture with a Human-Centric Approach to Cybersecurity

 To properly protect your business—and your data—you need to develop and document a process that defines standard procedures, roles, duties, and key management personnel with decision-making authority.

-To keep employees vigilant and aware of new security threats, conduct recurring mock incident response exercises the same way you would with phishing or email security testing.
+To keep employees vigilant and aware of new security threats, conduct recurring mock incident response exercises the same way you would with phishing or email security penetration testing.
 These can be conducted as tabletop exercises for hypothetical scenarios and should help participants maintain awareness and comfort in responding to real-world threats.
 Exercises should test communication channels, decision making and the incident responders’ technical capabilities using the tools and data available to them.
 Practicing incident response in this manner is a great way to keep your employees sharp and ready to jump into action should a real security incident materialize.

 Security gaps?
 We’ve got you covered.